pkar70/MyLibs/Nuget-StructList/README.md

     Function DumpAsText() As String     // dump of all properties' values (in something like table) Function DumpAsJSON(Optional bSkipDefaults As Boolean = False) As String    // similar, but gives full dump of tree of properties as JSON dump

-* one method you can utilize in code, and sometimes even you can love it:
+* methods you can utilize in code, and sometimes even you can love it:

-    Function Clone() As Object  // deep Clone of item (dump to JSON and read it to new item)
+    Function Clone() As Object  // deep Clone of item (dump to JSON and read it to new item) Sub CopyFrom(anyObject)     // copy all properties/fields from anyObject, if their names matches Sub CopyTo(anyObject)       // copy all properties/fields to anyObject, if their names matches

 # BaseList